COVID-19 pandemic in Kosovo: 20–31 March 2020

 On 21 March, four new cases of coronavirus were confirmed.
 A 32-year-old man from the village Bibaj of Ferizaj, who had come from Germany tested positive for coronavirus, while three other cases are contact cases; three women aged 29 and 50 from Pristina and one aged 40 from Gjakova.
 Another two new cases of coronavirus were confirmed on the night of same day, a 20-year-old man and a 36-year-old woman from Gjilan had been tested positive for coronavirus.

 In the early hours of 22 March, a new case was confirmed.
-A 31-year-old man from the village Senik of Mališevo tested positive for coronavirus.
+A 31-year-old man from the village Senik of Malisheva tested positive for coronavirus.
 On the same day the first death from coronavirus was confirmed.
-An 82-year-old man from village Dumnica of Podujevo is the first death from the pandemic, he had contracted the virus through contact with his son and daughter.
+An 82-year-old man from village Dumnica of Podujevë is the first death from the pandemic, he had contracted the virus through contact with his son and daughter.
 Prior to the infection, he had had cardiac and chronic lung disease and on the sixth day of the infection he had signs of pulmonary infiltration and massive pneumonia on the left side.
-Another two new cases of coronavirus were confirmed that same day, a 50-year-old woman from the village Vrapçiç of Gjilan and a 53-year-old man from the village Domanek of Mališevo tested positive for coronavirus.
+Another two new cases of coronavirus were confirmed that same day, a 50-year-old woman from the village Vrapçiç of Gjilan and a 53-year-old man from the village Domanek of Malisheva tested positive for coronavirus.

-On 23 March, two new cases of coronavirus were confirmed, a 44-year-old man from village Petrovo of Štimlje, marking the first case for this municipality and a 39-year-old woman from Kosovo's capital, Pristina was tested positive with coronavirus.
-Meanwhile, in the evening unfortunately even 26 cases were confirmed, 14 cases from Mališevo, 11 close members of the same family from village Vrapčič of Gjilan, 10 members of the same family got infected from another member who flew from Germany and one case from municipality of Gjakova and the number of positive cases rose to 61.
+On 23 March, two new cases of coronavirus were confirmed, a 44-year-old man from village Petrovo of Shtime, marking the first case for this municipality and a 39-year-old woman from Kosovo's capital, Pristina was tested positive with coronavirus.
+Meanwhile, in the evening unfortunately even 26 cases were confirmed, 14 cases from Malisheva, 11 close members of the same family from village Vrapčič of Gjilan, 10 members of the same family got infected from another member who flew from Germany and one case from municipality of Gjakova and the number of positive cases rose to 61.

 On 24 March, the decision taken one day before from Government of Kosovo for stopping the movement of people and vehicles for the following days came into force, the decision provides stopping the movement, except emergency cases from 10:00–16:00 and 20:00–06:00.
-While in the evening, two new cases of coronavirus were confirmed, a 25-year-old woman from the village Vrapčič of Gjilan and a 73-year-old woman from village Studime e Ulët of Vučitrn, who had come days before from Norway, marking the first case for this municipality was tested positive with coronavirus.
+While in the evening, two new cases of coronavirus were confirmed, a 25-year-old woman from the village Vrapčič of Gjilan and a 73-year-old woman from village Studime e Ulët of Vushtrri, who had come days before from Norway, marking the first case for this municipality was tested positive with coronavirus.